 World Lenses & Spectacles

-Spectacles first released via bright yellow vending machines referred to as “Snapbots,” and following its initial release, saw great success.
+Spectacles first released via bright yellow vending machines referred to as “Snapbots,” and following its initial release saw great success.
 In turn, brands started jumping on the Spectacles wagon immediately and developing their own experiences.

 Though the technology is developing rapidly, VR and AR technologies are still relatively new to the influencer marketing world.
-Regardless, marketers embrace this new form of communication with open arms, diving in headfirst to the endless possibilities the realm presents.
+Regardless, marketers embrace this new form of communication with open arms, diving in headfirst to the endless possibilities it presents.
 Both VR and AR are expected to become larger parts of the overall machine that drives influencer marketing.

 In the past, AR and VR were viewed more like singular parts in an overarching experiential marketing ecosystem.
 But over the past few years, the game has changed dramatically.
 Let’s put it into context; virtual reality replaces the real world, whereas augmented reality adds to the real world.
 And soon, the way we fraternize on social media will also look and feel much different from today.